ralarcon/dotnetcore-containerized-sql/README.md

 The sample source code is based in the tutorial for building [ASP.NET Core and Azure SQL Database app in App Services](https://docs.microsoft.com/azure/app-service/containers/tutorial-dotnetcore-sqldb-app).

-## Steps to create an end-to-end CI/CD workflow
+## Setup an end-to-end CI/CD workflow

 This repo contains two different GitHub workflows:
 * [Create Azure Resources](.github/workflows/azuredeploy.yaml): To create the Azure Resources required for the sample by using an ARM template.
 This workflow will create the following resources: